Australian cuisine: Baked goods and desserts

-Regional foods
+Regional cuisines

-As well as national icons there are many regional iconic foods.
+As well as national icons, Australia has many iconic regional cuisines.

 New South Wales

 Saccostrea glomerata, known in Australia as the Sydney rock oyster, or, more recently, as just the rock oyster, is a culinary delicacy in Sydney.
 Rock oysters are also popular in other NSW locations such as Merimbula; in 2025, Destination NSW reported that oyster trails, tours and tastings were supporting a rising demand for agritourism in that State.
 Endemic to Australia and New Zealand, rock oysters inhabit sheltered estuaries and bays between Hervey Bay, Queensland, and Wingan Inlet, Victoria (amongst other places in Australia), and are also commercially grown, predominantly on NSW's 2000 km coastline.

 An associated dish, carpetbag steak, became popular in Sydney in about 1950.
 As eaten in that city, it is made up of a thick cut of beef with a deep incision filled with rock oysters, usually dipped in Worcestershire sauce.
 Sometimes the filling is supplemented with butter, lemon juice, parsley, bread crumbs, or shredded cheese.
-The filled steak is then either pan fried or oven broiled, and most often served rare.
+The filled steak is then either pan-fried or oven-broiled, and most often served rare.

 Carpetbag steak is not an Australian invention; it traces its origins to Mumbles, an oyster-fishing village in Swansea, South Wales, UK.
 But after finding favour in Sydney, its popularity spread, with local variations, to the United Kingdom, South Africa, and other places.
 In the United States, radio programs broadcast in the early 1950s associated the dish with Australia, as did news articles published in the 1970s, 1980s, and 2000s.
 Meanwhile, in Australia as a whole, carpetbag steak experienced "something of a heyday" in the 1950s and 1960s, and was an "iconic menu item" until the 1990s.
 As of 2025, it was still on the menu of Charcoal Restaurant, a long-established steak house in Canberra.

 Queensland

 Queensland has Weis Fruit Bar and claims the lamington.
 The cuisine of Brisbane derives from mainstream Australian cuisine, as well as many cuisines of international origin.
 Major native foods of the Brisbane region and commonly used in local cuisine include the macadamia, lemon-scented myrtle, Australian finger lime, bunya nut, and Moreton Bay bug.
 The city's cuisine culture is often described as casual with an emphasis on outdoor dining.
 Roof-top dining has become an iconic part of the culinary landscape, as well as a large street food scene with food trucks and pop-up bars common.
 Brisbane also lays claim to several foods including "smashed avo".
 Although popularised in Sydney in the 1990s, smashed avocado was a common dish in Brisbane and Queensland dating back to the 1920s.